EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/The Structure of Scientific Revolutions.md

 # 🎨 Impressions
 I liked the book, it was short and to the point, although sometimes a bit dull.
-I think that it is interesting that the author notes multiple incidents where the old theory is basically meeting so many inconsistencies so that
+I think that it is interesting that the author notes multiple incidents where the old theory is basically meeting so many inconsistencies that

-Might be interesting for those who are interested in how things evolve.
+It might be interesting for those who are interested in how things evolve.
 To quote the not-so-great Vladimir Lenin, "There are decades where nothing happens, and there are weeks where decades happen".

-# ☘️ How the Book Changed Me

-I got more interested in science, and also I want to become better at understanding more in detail what drives these revolutions.
-Why are they so important?
+It is the inconsistencies that drive scientific revolutions.
+It is a fact that more and more things in the old theories are off, and more and more things start to look weird.
+Furthermore, more and more complexity is added to the current theory until it becomes cumbersome enough that a new one is more or less destined to arrive.

 # ✍️ My Top  Quotes